Al Madina (newspaper)

 Al Madina (المدينة) is a newspaper published in Jeddah, Saudi Arabia.
 The paper is one of the oldest newspapers published in the country.

 History

-Al Madina was founded as a weekly publication, under the name of Al Madinah al Munawarah (Arabic: Madinah the Radiant) by Hisham Hafiz's uncles, Othman and Ali Hafiz, as a weekly newspaper.
+Al Madina was founded as a weekly publication, under the name of Al Madinah al Munawarah (Arabic: Madinah the Radiant) by Hisham Hafiz's uncles, Othman and Ali Hafiz.
 Its first issue appeared on 8 April 1937.
-Later, it became semi-weekly.
+It was later published on a semi-weekly basis.

-The publication of the paper was ceased during World War II which resumed following the war.
-The paper was renamed as Al Madinah in 1958, and its headquarters was moved to Jeddah in the early 1960s.
-On 18 January 1964 Al Madinah was banned by the Lebanese Information Ministry due to its reports which were considered to be harmful to Lebanon's reputation and national consciousness.
+Publication ceased during World War II and resumed following the war.
+The paper was renamed Al Madinah in 1958, and its headquarters moved to Jeddah in the early 1960s.
+On 18 January 1964, Al Madinah was banned by the Lebanese Information Ministry due to reports considered harmful to Lebanon's reputation and national consciousness.

-It has offices in Dubai and Cairo, in addition to 18 branches inside Saudi Arabia.
+The newspaper has offices in Dubai and Cairo, in addition to 18 branches inside Saudi Arabia.
 In 2001, its circulation was 60,000 copies.
 The estimated circulation of the paper in 2003 was 46,000 copies.